-- The part of the customer packet that is copied and placed into the routable encapsulation can be either the IP packet (with none of the original Layer2 encap) or an Ethernet packet by selecting either ip-only or ether as the mirror-dest type. - The ability to inject into the Base routing instance (for forwarding out network interfaces or IES SAPs for example) or a VPRN service. - The ability to forward the encapsulated packets out VPRN SDPs, IGP/BGP shortcuts and SDP spoke interfaces. - Options to use ip, udp, li-shim or ip, gre routable encapsulation (applies to the 7450 ESS and 7750 SR). - An optional direction bit in the li-shim; if the use of the direction bit is configured, then a bit from the intercept-id (configure under mirror-dest) is "stolen".
-Only a 29b intercept-id is allowed for li-source entries if the mirror destination is configured to use a direction bit.
+- The part of the customer packet that is copied and placed into the routable encapsulation can be either the IP packet (with none of the original Layer 2 encap) or an Ethernet packet by selecting either ip-only or ether as the mirror-dest type. - The ability to inject into the Base routing instance (for forwarding out network interfaces or IES SAPs for example) or a VPRN service. - The ability to forward the encapsulated packets out VPRN SDPs, IGP/BGP shortcuts and SDP spoke interfaces. - Options to use include the following: ip-udp-shim, ip-gre, or ip-udp-shim-sampled (applies to the 7450 ESS and 7750 SR). - An optional direction bit in the LI-shim; if the direction bit is configured, then a bit from the intercept-id (configured under li-source) is "stolen".
+Only a 29b intercept-id is allowed for the li-source entries if the mirror destination is configured to use a direction bit.